 It has been a hot minute since I’ve been on the blogging scene…like over a year too long!!
 I’m honestly shocked wordpress hasn’t given me the boot, but here we are.
-As you may have already noticed, I changed my instagram to @chefkelseyanne to make things more official but the blog will remain kabkitchen!
-During these bizarre times, I’ve been thinking a lot about getting back into regularly doing recipes and original content on both here and my insta.
-Believe it or not, I used to be a regular on here back in the day (lol) For the most part, I’ve been trying my best to use up a lot of stuff I already had on hand…canned goods, frozen foods, and such.
+As you may have already noticed, I changed my instagram to @chefkelseyanne and my blog domain to chefkelseyanne.com to make things more official!
+During these bizarre times, I’ve been thinking a lot about getting back into regularly doing recipes and original content on both here and my instagram.
+Believe it or not, I used to be a regular on here back in the day!
+For the most part, I’ve been trying my best to use up a lot of stuff I already had on hand…canned goods, frozen foods, and such.
 Turns out, I have A LOT of beans and veggie burgers!
 My grocery store strategy lately has been pretty simple.
 The essentials for me are eggs, some kind of meat, and fresh vegetables..so after realizing we had a crap ton of veggies in the fridge..
 I decided to make a curry!
 Curry isn’t typically a go to recipe for me but I do crave something nice and hearty every so often.
-And the best part is that it’s just essentially a one pot dish, super easy, and nutritious!
+And the best part is that it’s essentially a one pot dish, super easy, and nutritious!

 Thai Veggie Curry

 - 3 tablespoons red curry paste